 I am a pediatric behavioral sleep psychologist who specializes in childhood sleep issues.

-Most websites devoted to childhood sleep focus on young children, most often babies and toddlers, but this website is dedicated to children ages three and up.
+Most websites devoted to childhood sleep focus on young children, most often babies and toddlers, but this website is dedicated to children ages four and up.

 There are eight million preschoolers in the United States and a striking 80% of their parents report that their child’s sleep needs improvement.